 The furniture and fabrics we chose came from Baker Furniture, HBF, Donghia and Edward Ferrell.
 I designed and had built, a gorgeous mahogany dining table.
 The design was inspired by Barbara Barry’s vintage mahogany dining table that had been on the cover of House Beautiful

-It was a good-sized home and required a lot of carpeting.
+It was a good-sized home and required a lot of carpeting and area rugs that I was going to have custom fabricated.

-My previous employer had used a gentleman in Manhattan, a Mr. Swindler, is his name, as a source for fine carpeting.
-She had always spoken highly of him and so I thought that would be a good place to go for this job.
+My previous employer had used a gentleman in Manhattan, a Mr. Swindler, is his name, as a source for fine carpeting. [name changed of course, to protect the slimy] She had always spoken highly of him and so I thought that would be a good place to go for this job.
 He carried a lot of the same styles as Stark Carpets, but the prices were lower and the place wasn’t a zoo.

 Formerly, Swindler was the head of the rug department at Schumacher— for 20 years.